Anto2441/GithubUserActivity/README.md

 ## Project Overview

 The **GitHub User Activity CLI** is a simple command-line application that allows you to fetch and display a GitHub user's recent activity directly in your terminal.
-This tool is ideal for practicing Node.js skills, including working with APIs, handling JSON data, and building CLI applications.
+This tool is using Node.js, including working with APIs, handling JSON data, and building CLI applications.

 ---